ernest0507/LAMBA_Team-22/docs/development-process.md

 The diagram shows the team's normal repository workflow. `main` is the stable baseline and should match `origin/main` before new work starts.
 A developer creates a short-lived issue-linked branch for a feature, bug fix, test update, architecture update, or documentation change.
 The branch contains implementation commits and any required tests, changelog entries, or documentation updates.
 The change returns to `main` only through a reviewed pull request.
 Assignment reports and maintained documentation may also be updated through their own issue-linked documentation branches when the work is large enough to review separately.

-The team uses the diagram operationally as a rule of thumb: one focused issue or PBI should produce one focused branch and PR when practical; review and CI happen before merge; and the related issue moves to `Done` only after the merge and Definition of Done evidence are complete.

 ## Traceability

 The team preserves traceability between requirements, implementation, review, and verification evidence.